 We are thrilled to have seen many positive outcomes in this year alone for research into breast cancer.

 Australian researchers have made great progress in discovering new treatment options for both oestrogen-receptor positive breast cancers, and for triple-negative breast cancers.
 They’ve also developed the world’s smallest microscope, which fits into a needle and ensures increased accuracy during breast cancer operations.

-Survival rates have now increased to 89% but our fight to save so many women continues.
+Survival rates have now increased to 89% but our mission to save so many women continues.
 Cancer researchers are now working towards zero breast cancer deaths by 2030 and this increase will only be possible with more funding.